Burd3n/Burd3n/README.md

 - 👋 Hi, I’m @Burd3n
-- 🌱 I’m currently taking a degree on computer science
+- 🌱 I’m currently taking a degree in computer science
-- 💞️ I’m looking to trying to code my projects
 - 📫 How to reach me: yang_run1996@outlook.com

 <!---